Optimal Control of Underdamped Systems: An Analytic Approach: Introduction

 In his remarkable paper \cite{SchE1931} (English translation in \cite{ChMGSc2021}), Schr\"odinger addresses the problem of statistical reversibility of a physical system in contact with an environment.
 In doing so, he puts forward the idea of using entropic indicators to quantify deviations from thermodynamic equilibrium and, therefore, dissipation.
 Schr\"odinger identifies what is now commonly known as the \emph{Kullback-Leibler divergence} or \emph{relative entropy}~\cite{CoTh2006} as a quantifier between the joint probability distribution of the system's end states and those of a free diffusion.

 In the last decades of the 20th century, Schr\"odinger's trailblazing idea was reformulated into the language of stochastic optimal control~\cite{FoeH1988,DaiP1991,FoGa1997}, refining Schr\"odinger's original ``static bridge problem''~\cite{SchE1931} into a ``dynamic Schr\"odinger bridge", where the relative entropy is computed between probability measures over the systems' pathspace \cite{LeoC2014,ChGePa2021}.
-Schr\"odinger bridges have active research interest because they allow for applying computational optimal transport methods to dynamical models.
-This then enables efficient computation in fields such as neuroscience for sensorimotor activation to maximize movement performance \cite{TodE2004,TodE2009b}; data science and machine learning \cite{PeCu2019}; and generative modeling, sampling, and dataset imputation \cite{DeBoThHeAr2021,VaOvFeGiLa2021}.
-Technological advances over the last two decades have paved the way for the observation and manufacturing of nano-machines.
+Schr\"odinger bridges have active research interest because they allow computational optimal transport methods to be applied to dynamical models.
+This enables efficient computation in fields such as neuroscience \cite{TodE2004,TodE2009b}; data science and machine learning \cite{PeCu2019}; and generative modeling, sampling, and dataset imputation \cite{DeBoThHeAr2021,VaOvFeGiLa2021}.
+Technological advances in the last two decades have paved the way for the observation and manufacturing of nanomachines.
 At nanoscale, random fluctuations of thermal and topological origin may swamp out any mechanical behavior \cite{KaLeZe2007}.
-A fundamental question is how natural or artificial nano-systems can efficiently harness randomness in order to generate controlled motion or perform thermodynamic work on larger scales.
-Schr\"odinger bridges find an optimal control protocol to rectify a system obeying stochastic dynamics, thus making it possible to devise systematic methods characterizing the efficiency of nano-machines~\cite{FiHo2005}.
+A fundamental question is, therefore, how natural or artificial nanosystems can efficiently harness randomness in order to generate controlled motion or perform thermodynamic work on larger scales.
+Schr\"odinger bridges find an optimal control protocol to rectify a system obeying stochastic dynamics, thus making it possible to devise systematic methods characterizing the efficiency of nanomachines~\cite{FiHo2005}.